vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-01-aggregating-events-with-logic-app.md

 The technique we use here is based on Logic App [Batch Process](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-batch-process-send-receive-messages).

-This is a special trigger on a Logic App that can be fired only after a number of messages have been received or a certain duration of time have passed.
-This is why we have a separate *Aggregation App* Logic App.
+This is a special trigger on a Logic App that can be fired only after several messages have been received or a certain duration of time have passed.
+Therefore we have a separate *Aggregation App* Logic App.

 In *Blob App*, let's follow the [online documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-batch-process-send-receive-messages).
 Let's add a batch action using `aggregation-app` as the target app with the following parameter values: